How to book accommodation for the 2024 Olympic Games

-Onceyou have reserved your tickets for the Rugby World Cup, the Olympic and/or Paralympic Games, the next step is to find a place to stay in Paris or in another French city hosting the Games.
+Once you have reserved your tickets for the Paralympic Games, the next step is to find a place to stay in Paris or in another French city hosting the Games.
 What types of accommodation are available?
 How can you book them?
-And what should you look out for when booking a hotel or other type of accommodation that seems suited to your needs?
-This article displays everything you need to know about booking accommodation in France for the Rugby World Cup or the 2024 Games.
+What are your rights if the hotel cancels?
+This article displays everything you need to know about booking accommodation in France for the 2024 Paralympic Games.

 For your stay in France, you have the option of booking: